 “I stay away from exfoliating brushes on my face.
 Skin on the face must be treated very gently.
-The skin naturally exfoliates, so harsh devices are not needed and can even cause damage, irritation, and in severe cases even scarring.” —Nava Greenfield, MD, a dermatologist at Schweiger Dermatology Group in NYC.
-These exfoliating habits could do serious damage to your skin.
+The skin naturally exfoliates, so harsh devices are not needed and can even cause damage, irritation, and in severe cases even scarring.” —Nava Greenfield, MD, a dermatologist at Schweiger Dermatology Group in New York City

 Abrasive face scrubs

 “I would never use an abrasive exfoliant, such as a crushed nut preparation or a rough scrub.
-This could cause inflammation, abrasions, post-inflammatory pigmentation, or dilated blood vessels—especially with sensitive skin like I have.” – Patricia Wexler, MD.
-Prone to bumps and blotches, rashes, and dry patches?
-Read up on the 11 rules for people with sensitive skin.
+This could cause inflammation, abrasions, post-inflammatory pigmentation, or dilated blood vessels—especially with sensitive skin like I have.” – Patricia Wexler, MD, a dermatologist in New York

 “When it comes to hair removal, I would choose laser, tweezing, or threading instead of waxing.
 The hot wax adheres to your skin and pulls off a layer along with the hair.
 If you use retinoids or exfoliants regularly it could even cause you to blister, burn, scab or scar.
-Ouch!” —Jennifer MacGregor, MD, dermatologist at Union Square Laser Dermatology.
-Don’t miss more skin-care tips dermatologists follow themselves.
+Ouch!” —Jennifer MacGregor, MD, a dermatologist at Union Square Laser Dermatology

 “I have such dry skin, so any alcohol-based formula dries me out further.
 If I feel I need a toner I go for witch hazel, which contains tannins, a type of polyphenol, that make it a natural astringent to reduce oil and inflammation and soothe irritation.” —Francesca Fusco, MD, a dermatologist at Wexler Dermatology